 I’ve always found toilets to be fascinating.
 While the public square is the paradigm example of a public space – the architectural principle for auto-generating common knowledge and thus of crucial social and political importance – toilets are the paradigm example of a private space.
-This makes public toilets a particulary interesting topic in itself – but nudging at the toilet an even more interesting one.
+This makes public toilets a particularly interesting topic in itself – but nudging at the toilet an even more interesting one.

 Nudging: Big or Small Flush?